 One of the most appealing aspects of the public health industry is the way it provides its workers the opportunity to master one field or branch out into many others.
-If your passion is environmental health, you will have every resource necessary to master it.
-Or, if you would prefer to educate others about many different social health issues, you could work as a health educator.
-Public health is one of the most diverse fields to work in, and all of them are critical to world health.
+If your passion is environmental health, you’ll have every resource necessary to master it, or if you prefer to educate others about many different social health issues, you can work as a health educator.
+Public health is one of the most diverse fields to work in, and every role is critical to community and world health.

 Cater to Your Interests

-For some, a job’s appeal goes beyond the salary and how many paid vacation days it allows.
-Perhaps you’re interested in travel, experiencing other cultures, or learning new languages.
+For some, a job’s appeal goes beyond the salary and the number of paid vacation days.
+Perhaps you’re interested in travel, experiencing other cultures or learning new languages.
 An MPH degree can offer all of that should you choose to take your skills abroad.
 Countries all over the world are in need of public health workers, giving you the chance to see foreign lands and interact with their citizens, immersing yourself in their culture and seeing firsthand how your efforts affect their lives.

 For decades, public health initiatives have been solving health crises all over the world.
 From stifling cholera in Haiti to combating malaria in Tanzania, public health workers have fought tirelessly to promote healthy lifestyles across the globe.
-With an MPH degree, not only can you join that battle and make an impact, but you can enjoy the many personal benefits it has to offer.
+With an online MPH from USC, not only can you join that battle and make an impact but also enjoy the many personal benefits it has to offer.